sdattri/MIDAS_Spec_V1/appendix-a.md

 Putting this together for a full example, the full RIN for a rate at Marin Clean Energy could be **USCA-PGMC-CTOU-0000**.

-Notes on RINs:
+> Notes on RINs:
+>

-1. CEC staff are working with utilities and CCAs to determine how to upload rates when the entity in charge of the generation portion of the rate is different from the entity in charge of the delivery (usually transmission and distribution) portion of the rate.
-We will add more detail on how to determine RINs when parties come to an agreement.
+> 1. CEC is evaluating how to upload rates when the entity in charge of the generation portion of the rate is different from the entity in charge of the delivery (usually transmission and distribution) portion of the rate.
-2. CEC staff are working with stakeholders to determine how to decide what constitutes a "rate" in MIDAS.
+> 2. CEC is evaluating what constitutes a "rate" in MIDAS.
 LSEs each have a number of base rates, but there are a number of rate modifiers that change the volumetric price of electricity, including FERA, CARE, and others.
-These may need to be applied to the base rate and uploaded seperately, with a different RIN.
-We will add more detail to this document when parties come to an agreement.
+>
+> We expect some future updates and clarifications

 ### Rate Upload Data Structure